Shop Repairs Manufacturers Resources iFAQs About

 I = q/t [2]

-▶ Although we've defined current in terms of charge, it's interesting to note that current, not charge, is the base electrical unit in the International System of Units (SI).
-There are only 7 base units in the SI: length (meter), time (second), mass (kilogram), electric current (ampere), temperature (kelvin), amount of substance (mole), and luminous intensity (candela).
+There are 7 base units in the SI: length (meter), time (second), mass (kilogram), electric current (ampere), temperature (kelvin), amount of substance (mole), and luminous intensity (candela).
+All other SI units can be expressed in terms of these 7.

 Q = It [3]